From Farmsteads to Historic Buildings & Beyond: Here Are 8 Unique Lodging Options Near Saratoga

 Jill and her parents purchased the property in 2017 and renovated it into a vacation rental home while preserving the original floor, windows, and five chalkboards.
 A few years later, Gramp's Old School hosted its first lodging guests in March 2020, and the building now features one bedroom, one bathroom, high-speed cable internet, a full kitchen, and other amenities.

-The site of the Log Village & Grist Mill Campground in Granville has a history that dates back to the late 18th century.
+The site of Andelyn Farm in Granville has a history that dates back to the late 18th century.
 During that period, the local community featured log cabins, cropland, and a grist mill.
-This grist mill served the settlers who lived there until 1902, and it still stands today as a historic site.
+This grist mill served the settlers who lived there until 1902, and it still stands as a historic site.

-In 2009, Hilary and Bob Oreschnick purchased the land and aimed to revitalize it.
-The result of their hard work is the Log Village & Grist Mill Campground, which has luxury camping yurts.
-These Mongolian-style yurts are round tents equipped with beds, a refrigerator, a TV, free Wi-Fi, and more modern amenities.
+Today, Andelyn Farm features unique yurts that are equipped with beds, a refrigerator, free Wi-Fi, and more modern amenities.
 It's a fun glamping experience in a traditional type of dwelling.

 Many years ago, trains used to pass through Granville, and the town's D&H Railroad Station was fully operational.
 Although train service has since been discontinued, the station's owner has completely renovated it into the Station House B&B.